TwitchNovel/Novel/README.md

 # Novel
-A long and hard winter lay ahead of
+A long and hard winter lay ahead of us.